raiding force was defeated by Alfred’s brother Aethelstan in a naval battle off Sandwich, Kent.

 Battle of Edington

-Guthrum, who had been baptised Aethelstan, moved his people to Mercia
+Guthrum, who had been baptised Aethelstan, moved his people to Mercia where they settled.

-The term burgher derives from this period.
 Wessex was soon covered with a network of public strongholds, several of which have a regular grid of streets that can still be seen today.
 Examples are Winchester, Chichester and Wareham.

 Alfred also organised a local defence system as well as spending time and money building ships to match those of the Vikings.